QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

     .Fallback(TextStyle.Default.FontFamily("Segoe UI Emoji"));
 ```

-Please notice, that you can provide nested fallbacks for more advanced cases.
+Please note that you can provide nested fallbacks for more advanced cases.
 It is also possible to modify other style properties:

 ```csharp
 var textStyleWithFallback = TextStyle